waffleliew/FYP/README.md

 # AI Automation Finance

 Welcome!
 This project features a multi-agent system for automated Financial Analysis built for the Earnings2Insights shared task at FinNLP @ EMNLP-2025.
 The competition challenges participants to automatically generate actionable investment reports from earnings call transcripts, evaluated by human annotators on their ability to guide Long/Short investment decisions for the next day, week, and month.
+See publication [here](FinNLP-2025_paper_submission.pdf)

 ## Project Overview